AravinthRajesh/SwagLabs_Application/README.md

 # SwagLabs_Application
-This repository is to automate the Swag Labs Application
+This is a Practice project using the Page Object Model.